ahaborte918/vpn/README.md

 </p>
 <p>

-Using our VM browser, we will look up our IP address one last time now that the VPN is connected via the Netherlands.
-The website www.whatismyipaddress.com shows yet another IP address change using the VPN from the Netherlands.
-I must say this is quite fascinating!
+Using our VM browser, we will look up our IP address one last time now that the VPN is connected.
+In EXAMPLE 4D the website www.whatismyipaddress.com shows yet another IP address change using the VPN from the Netherlands.
+I must say this is quite fascinating!!

 </p>
 <br />